SustechShenCong/Vibration_control/README.md

 # SSM-VIB-CONTROL: Active vibration control of nonlinear flexible structures via reduction on spectral submanifolds

-This repo provides the code implementation of the SSM-based control design framework proposed in [1].
-Examples reported in [1] are also included in this repo.
+This repo provides the code implementation of the SSM-based control design framework proposed in [xx].
+Examples reported in [xx] are also included in this repo.

 ## Dependencies
 This repo is based on SSMTool 2.3